Updated: 16th April, 2026

 Condition surveys are designed to assess the physical condition of the buildings in an estate.
-These surveys are usually non-intrusive and they can provide you with a better understanding of your buildings.
-Barker undertakes a variety of surveys and inspections for both public and private sectors, and all of our reports clearly present our findings.
-Our professional services include condition surveys, pre-acquisition surveys and measured surveys.
+These surveys are usually non-intrusive, and they can provide you with a better understanding of your buildings.

 Comprehensive condition surveys are commonly required in the Education sector.
 Academy trusts and local authorities alike carry out surveys of their estates, including schools, trusts, colleges and universities, and they can benefit from the insight provided.
-Every building in an estate can be assessed during a condition survey to help you manage your whole estate effectively.
-These surveys can also benefit several other sectors and commercial properties, such as the Housing sector.

 Surveys and inspections can be utilised throughout the property life cycle.
 From conducting due diligence to assisting with pre-development planning, they are a versatile tool that can help you to make informed decisions about your estate.